aragon/osx/packages/contracts/docs/osx/index.md

 ---
-title: aragonOSx
+title: Aragon OSx
 ---

-## The Contracts behind aragonOSx
+## The Contracts behind Aragon OSx

 This section introduces the Aragon OSx contracts and related infrastructure.